-FCC proposed rules to establish robocall traceback consortium
+FCC proposed rules for robocall traceback consortium

 On February 6, 2020, the FCC issued a notice of proposed rules for the registration of a single consortium to conduct private-led traceback of suspected unlawful robocalls.
 The FCC is required by the newly enacted TRACED Act to establish these rules by a prescribed timetable.
 Here’s a quick overview.

 Signed into law on December 30, 2019, the TRACED Act requires the Commission “issue rules to establish a registration process for the registration of a single consortium that conducts private-led efforts to trace back the origin of suspected unlawful robocalls.”

 The Act requires the Commission to issue these rules no later than March 29, 2020.

 The Act requires the consortium meet four requirements:

 - Be a neutral third party competent to manage private-led traceback efforts;

 - Maintain a set of written best practices on traceback;

 - Focus traceback efforts on fraudulent, abusive or unlawful traffic;

 - File a notice with the Commission that the consortium plans to conduct private-led traceback efforts in advance of registration.